You are $75 away from free shipping

 Now, there are two kinds of exfoliation: mechanical and chemical.
 Mechanical exfoliation involves physically scrubbing your skin’s surface with a scrub, while chemical exfoliation involves the use of salicylic acid, alpha hydroxy acids (like glycolic acid), or enzymes to chemically break down the surface buildup.

+Once you’ve met your face mask match, apply an even layer to clean, dry skin and leave it on for 10-15 minutes before rinsing it off with water.
+For best results, slather up three times a week.
 To get even more high maintenance (because we know you love it!), why not try multi-masking?
-This trend involves using different masks on different parts of your face at the same time.
+This trend involves using different face masks on different parts of your face at the same time.
 This can be especially beneficial if you have combination skin and are oilier in some areas but drier in others.